fmbot-discord/docs/docs/importing.md

 Still having issues?
 Please open a thread on [our server](https://discord.gg/fmbot).

+#### The uploading file is larger then 10mb and I don't have Discord Nitro

+Please join [our support server](https://discord.gg/fmbot) and run your import in #commands.
+Our server is boosted and has an upload limit of 100mb.

 #### It's adding less plays to my .fmbot account then expected

 Try switching modes with the `/import manage` command.
 This changes how your imports are combined with your Last.fm scrobbles.